Chronic788/loci/README.md

 4. What was your productivity level (from 1 to 10) and why?
 5. What are you doing tomorrow?

 I've boiled these particular questions as ones that are effective in giving a whole perspective of a day.
-Questions can easily be added and removed in the source code if you don't like one or have one that matters to you.

 ## What does Loci do?